rodrimati1992/type_level/type_level_values/docs/appendix_patterns.md

     This type simple delegates to the trait in the where clause of its TypeFn_ impl, with the Self type as the first parameter of the function.

+- A TypeFn_ which applies every parameter except for the Self parameter:`<Operation>Mt`.
+    This type simple delegates to the trait in the where clause of its TypeFn_ impl, with the Self type as the only parameter of the function (the rest are captured as generic parameters to the type).